 Hello, I'm Sharon Lapkin

-Are you looking for somebody to help you deliver great content?
+Are you looking for publishing professional to help you deliver great content?

 Somebody who understands where you're coming from?

-Then, I'm the writer and editor for you.
+Then, I'm the content writer and copyeditor for you.

-How did I come to work in these two professions at the same time?
+How did I come to work in two professions – editing and writing – at the same time?
 Read on and I’ll explain.

 Professor Murtagh is author of the renowned medical reference book Murtagh’s General Practice, which is now in its seventh edition.